thomaslgrega/MapMyJog/README.md

 <p align="center"><img width="" height="" src="https://raw.githubusercontent.com/thomaslgrega/MapMyJog/master/app/assets/images/github_photos/mapmyjog_logo.png"></p>

 MapMyJog is a fitness app that takes advantage of the google maps and directions api to plot waypoints on a map and create a route.
 It also allows users to add descriptions and types of activities as well as see the distance of the route.
-Users can then save those routes, allowing them edit them, or delete them at a later time.
+Users can then save those routes, allowing them to edit or delete them at a later time.
 To add a social aspect, you can access a friends list and go to their profile and see their routes.

 ## Live Link: https://tg-mapmyjog.herokuapp.com/